This is an article for service providers who have invoices processed by Plan Partners

 The NDIS will only pay invoices if there is enough of the relevant funding in the NDIS plan of the participant to cover the invoice.
-We try to avoid this situation by providing our customers with handy tools to assist in tracking their allocated spending; like our Dashboard and app and sending through monthly overviews of their funds.
+We try to avoid this situation by providing our customers with handy tools to assist in tracking their allocated spending; like our Dashboard and sending through monthly overviews of their funds.
 If a customer does run out of funds, we encourage them to contact us to see if there are options available to ensure they can continue receiving supports.

 Is the invoice dated correctly?

 An invoice needs to be dated correctly for it to be paid.
 If your invoice is dated incorrectly, we’ll contact you to let you know what needs to be fixed.
 There are several date issues that will result in an invoice being rejected: